replicata

 Is this a scraper?
 Does it violate ToS?

-No. Replicata is a passive tap — it observes bytes in a browser you drive, just like the DevTools Network panel.
-No automation, no requests made on your behalf, no data ever leaves your machine.
-Treat it like a local debugger.
+No. Replicata is a passive tap — it observes bytes in a browser you drive, like the DevTools Network panel.
+No automation, no requests on your behalf, no data leaves your machine.

 Do I need API keys?

 No. Your regular logged-in browser session is the source.
-Replicata watches what's already flowing and replays it into your renderer.
 Zero cost, zero keys.

-Click through it in the Chrome window Replicata opened.
-It's the same challenge you'd see in any fresh browser session — Replicata doesn't bypass it.
-Once solved, the session persists; you won't see it again for a while.
+Click through it in the Chrome window.
+It's the same challenge you'd see in any fresh browser.
+Once solved, the session persists across restarts.

 What frameworks does it work with?

 Any.
-Replicata hands your app a normal Response from a normal fetch().
+Your app calls fetch() and gets a normal Response back.
 React, Svelte, Vue, vanilla — all the same.

 Mac / Windows / Linux?